news

 ---enjoy our music

-tip: listen to playlists on shuffleplaylist: release the bats!
+tip: listen to playlists on shuffle

 songs & bands from my presentation on mental health & the goth subculture @ the Rupture & Repair conference, June 2026, Berlin.